bcgov/wordpress-digimod/readme.md

 ## Starting development environment
 run `wp-env start` in the root directory to start wordpress development site

-## to create a new block from html prototype
-- add an element to the prototypes array near the top of the main.mjs file.
-- execute main.mjs (`node main.mjs`)

 ## making changes to an existing block
 Since blocks are written with JSX, they need to be re-built after each edit:

 `wp-scripts build --webpack-src-dir=blocks/accordian/src/ --output-path=blocks/accordian/build/`

-## building Gutenberg javascript extension
+## building Gutenberg javascript extensions

-`wp-scripts build assets/js/block_extensions.js --output-path=dist`
+`wp-scripts build assets/js/index.js --output-path=dist`

 ## If wordpress crashes because of an error in plugin
 If wordpress crashes because of an error in plugin, we need to change the volume contents.